 “The Collaboration: Hollywood’s Pact with Hitler,” by Ben Urwand, Belnap Press / Harvard University Press, 336 pp., $26.95

-- Did Hollywood Jews really collaborate with Hitler?
+- Did Hollywood Have a Pact With Hitler?

 Hitler was a big fan of Mickey Mouse.
 Garbo, too, was one of his favorites.
 And he enjoyed “King Kong,” which debuted in 1933, the same year he did.
 In fact, he was a great movie buff.
 But more than that, he understood the power of this new medium to influence a mass audience.
 For Hitler, as Ben Urwand writes, the movies “contained a mysterious, almost magical power.”
 But he was convinced that this power was in the hands of the Jews who controlled Hollywood.
 As the title of Urwand’s revealing study “The Collaboration: Hollywood’s Pact With Hitler” indicates, he needn’t have worried.